Spicy Indian Corn

 It’s that time of year again and I’m busy experimenting to decide what I’ll be serving around the Christmas holidays.
 Perhaps it’s a bit early but I like to experiment.

-This is a recipe I first made back when I started my blog in 2010 that I just came across again.
+This is a recipe for spicy Indian corn I first made back when I started my blog in 2010 that I just came across again.
 I’m so glad I did as it is quite nice and so easy to make too.
 My recipe calls for chaat masala which is a slightly unique spice blend that is available at Indian grocers.
 You can also make it yourself if you have the right spices.

 Whichever you decide to use, be sure to add it to taste.
 I recommend trying a teaspoon to start and then adding a bit more.
 The corn can take the extra flavour if you like it.